SamCH93/covid19-misinfo/README.md

 some MCMC sampling did not finish but we suspect that we would hav been successful if we had more time.
 I tried to create a Docker container which recreates the computational environment used in the original analysis.
 Assuming that Docker (with root rights) is installed, the Docker can be run by cloning this repository and running `make` from the root folder of the repository.
-Since we ran out of we time, we were not able to test whether all analyses run successfully withing the Docker, but the first few MCMC chunks did, and so did the tables (after the previously mentioned tweak of the Pandas code).
-A future step could be to indicate exactly which Pandas version was used in the original analysis, so that perhas the original code reproduces the original results.
+Since we ran out of time, we were not able to test whether all analyses reproduce successfully withing the Docker, but the first few MCMC chunks did, and so did the tables (after the previously mentioned tweak of the Pandas code).
+A future step could be to indicate exactly which Pandas version was used in the original analysis, so that perhaps the original code reproduces the original results.

 # Measuring the impact of COVID-19 vaccine misinformation on vaccination intent in the UK and USA